Einstein-type elliptic systems: Analysis of the PDE system

-In this context, the construction of the barriers will strongly depend on the Yamabe class of $\gamma$, which is something to be expected following previous works \cite{Maxwell1}-\cite{Holst2}.
-Thus, we introduce the following definition for the Yamabe invariant on asymptotically euclidean manifolds with compact boundaries.
-We define the Yamabe quotient related with an asymptotically euclidean manifold $(M,g)$ with boundary $\partial M$ to be the following number, defined for every $f\in C^{\infty}_{0}(M)$.
+The construction of the barriers will strongly depend on the Yamabe class of $\gamma$, which is something to be expected following previous works \cite{Maxwell1,Holst2}.
+Thus, let us recall that the Yamabe quotient related with an AE manifold $(M,g)$ with boundary $\partial M$ is given by the number:

 Then, we define the Yamabe invariant $\lambda_g$ as follows.